How Much Does an Accident Devalue a Car? Resale Impact Explained

 • Will be harder to resell in the future.

 These concerns mean that sellers of accident-damaged cars must price their vehicles lower to attract buyers.
-This can make selling a car with a damage history a time-consuming process.
+This can make selling a car with a damaged history a time-consuming process.

 Verifying a Vehicle’s Accident History Before Buying